Learn to develop sustainability initiatives within your organization.

 Program Overview

-The online M.S. in Sustainability focuses on both the energy and materials sectors while leveraging the expertise and cutting-edge research conducted within the School of Chemical, Biological, and Materials Engineering at OU.
-With program objectives and ten courses developed to align with the United Nation’s Sustainable Development Goals, the MSS program aims to enable graduates from a variety of disciplines to develop strong capabilities in identifying and implementing engineering solutions, fast progress their careers, and contribute to the sustainable development for our society.
+The online M.S. in Sustainability: Energy and Materials Management is a 30-credit program that can be completed in as little as 18 months.
+With program objectives and ten courses developed to align with the United Nations’ Sustainable Development Goals, the MSS program enables students to develop strong capabilities in identifying and implementing engineering solutions, progress their careers, and contribute to the sustainable development of our society.

 Admissions Requirements